-For this column, I would like to talk about something that I dearly love and is a cornerstone to our industry; and that is the very act of driving.
-Aside from the actual joy that many find in driving, one can also can also associate it with the consumption of kilometres.
+For this column, I would like to talk about something that I dearly love and is a cornerstone of our industry; and that is the very act of driving.
+Aside from the actual joy that many find in driving, one can also associate it with the consumption of kilometres.

 There is no question that there are numerous aspects of driving that are rapidly changing, even in the pre-COVID era.
-The rapid emergence of battery electric vehicle (BEVs) and hybrid electric vehicles (HEVs) along with advanced autonomous features were already significant factors in the evolution of transport.
-The rapid emergence of ride hailing services such as Uber and Lyft, and even the deployment of electric scooters and bikes have made us reconsider many aspects of mobility, beyond traditional driving from A to B.
+The rapid emergence of battery electric vehicles (BEVs) and hybrid electric vehicles (HEVs) along with advanced autonomous features were already significant factors in the evolution of transport.
+The rapid emergence of ride-hailing services such as Uber and Lyft and even the deployment of electric scooters and bikes have made us reconsider many aspects of mobility, beyond traditional driving from A to B.